nicwest/blog/about/index.md

 [Best Ebook in the Children's category][award] at the Digital Book World Conference with '[A Dinosaur that Pooped Christmas][dinopoop]'.

-I'm a heavy Vim user and enjoy writing Vim script. here's my [My vimrc][vimrc].
+I'm a heavy Vim user and enjoy writing Vim script.
+Here's my [My vimrc][vimrc].
 I wrote at least [one plugin that is actually terrible][QQ].

 I spend a disproportionate amount of time fantasising about how much better my